Cloning a Virtual Machine DB System

 Network Security Groups: Optionally, you can specify one or more network security groups (NSGs) for your DB system.
 NSGs function as virtual firewalls, allowing you to apply a set of ingress and egress security rules to your DB system.
 A maximum of five NSGs can be specified.
 For more information, see Network Security Groups and Network Setup for DB Systems.

-Note that if you choose a subnet with a security list, the security rules for the DB system will be a union of the rules in the security list and the NSGs.
+If you choose a subnet with a security list, the security rules for the DB system are a union of the rules in the security list and the NSGs.

 Hostname prefix: Your choice of host name for the bare metal or virtual machine DB system.
 The host name must begin with an alphabetic character, and can contain only alphanumeric characters and hyphens (-).
 The maximum number of characters allowed for bare metal and virtual machine DB systems is 16.Important

 The host name must be unique within the subnet.
-If it is not unique, the DB system will fail to provision.
+If the host name is not unique, the DB system fails to provision.
 If the clone is created in a different subnet from the source, the same host name can be used for both the clone and the source DB system.

 - Host domain name: The domain name for the DB system.
 If the selected subnet uses the Oracle-provided Internet and VCN Resolver for DNS name resolution, then this field displays the domain name for the subnet and it can't be changed.
 Otherwise, you can provide your choice of a domain name.
 Hyphens (-) are not permitted.

 - Host and domain URL: Combines the host and domain names to display the fully qualified domain name (FQDN) for the database.
 The maximum length is 64 characters.